wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 * Dashboard 2 allows users to get details about the different availability zones.
 A variable (Availability Zone) is defined for that dashboard, and users can select a value for that variable.

-**Note** For this use case, a variable value that matches the point tag value must exist in dashboard 2.
-However, the point tag name and the variable name do not have to match.
+{% include note.html content ="For this use case, a variable value that matches the point tag value must exist in dashboard 2.
+However, the point tag name and the variable name do not have to match."%}

 You can set this up as follows:
 1. Inside dashboard 1, define a drilldown link for each single stat chart that: